emmajanedrews/base-template/strategy-call.md

 <p>I also figure we’ll do business together someday and I would like to get to know you.
 I enjoy seeing real estate agents succeed.
 It’s fulfilling, and I love it.</p>

-<p>I invite you to request a free one-on-one business strategy meeting with me.
-We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>
+<p><strong>I invite you to request a free one-on-one business strategy meeting with me.</strong> We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>

 <p>I have a questionnaire I would like you fill out so that when we meet so I’m prepared to offer you specific advice.
 When you request a call, I’ll email it to you to complete before the meeting.</p>